NSLS-II-BMM/BeamlineManual/docs/details.rst

 .. code-block:: text

-   ; Note1: Geobrick coontrollers when killed effectively short the motor cables together providing an ; brake due to back EMF when the motor is rotated.
+   ; Note1: Geobrick controllers when killed effectively short the motor cables together providing an ; brake due to back EMF when the motor is rotated.
 Most axis can be safely killed without losing ; position, this is certainly the case for most lead screw drives (ball screws may require a ; holding current).